gloveboxes/Create-a-talking-image-recognition-solution-with-Azure-IoT-Edge-Azure-Cognitive-Services/zdocs/module_4_create_azure_resources/README.md

     ![](../resources/azure-deployment-completed.png)

 4. When the deployment has completed, click on **Manage your resources**.
-You will see two services listed in the Azure Web Portal.
-The Device Provisioning Service (DPS) and the IoT Hub.
-Appended to the resource names is a random string to ensure the names are globally unique.
+You will see the IoT Hub listed in the Azure Web Portal.

     ![](../resources/azure-iot-resources.png)

-5. **DO NOT** close the Azure Web Portal and you will be needing it shortly.

 ---